 Meeting the Neighbors and Finding Soda Can Art

 You give them their package, and they tell you to get out.
 Or like the woman with the bed frame package, she makes you build it, and then tells you to get out.
+What the hell.

-The ladders were another part I think could have been simplified, though it wasn’t too tedious.
+The ladders in Night Delivery were another part I think could have been simplified, though it wasn’t too tedious.
 I did like that part, and how the environment changed to red and had many parts blocked off with concrete slabs.
 The only jump scare was placed perfectly, and we’ll get to what that was later with the story explanation.

 Night Delivery is another one of my favorite new horror games.
 I like games that are open, but are small enough to explore effectively.
 The atmosphere and strange behavior of the residents makes me want to keep playing to see what happens next.